Here's How to Clean a Fish Quickly and Thoroughly

-Eat it in this condition and you risk a dose of stromboid poisoning - which is not something you'll forget in a hurry.
+And this could be really bad news, because if you eat the contaminated flesh you risk getting a dose of stromboid poisoning - which is not something you'll forget in a hurry.

 A good quality selection of gutting and filleting knives is essential, together with the means to keep them sharp.